 Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
-Staff lead When will you review implem entatio n?
+Staff lead When will you review implementation?
 Children have access to individualised and group programmes to ensure they make at least the progress of non-PP children Pupil Premium Champion to raise the profile of Pupil Premium children, champion drive for improvement, monitor the progress and attainment and work with specific children where necessary.
+To ensure staff are confident in the delivery of an engaging curriculum in which all pupils make at least expected progress.
 The profile of disadvantaged children will be kept high and will be rigorously monitored.
 Picking up misconceptions early and providing immediate and timely feedback.
 This was seen as successful in schools visited in London.
 Pupil progress meetings.
 Termly impact measured.
 Pupil premium impact review each term.
-Acting Deputy head (summer term) £1,080 and Assistant Head for Behaviou r (from Septemb er) 10K End of each term.
+Assistant Head Teacher for Behaviour £10,000 Shirley Clarke project - £6000 and access to online space End of each term in report to governors.

-Children have a love of books and a thirst for reading which impacts on reading ability To provide a school librarian To maintain a love of books - all research shows reading is the key to learning.
-Reading results improving since her employment.
-Pupil progress meetings.
+Children have a love of books and a thirst for reading which impacts on reading ability To provide a school libration To provide a library readscheme for pupils who is make more accelerated in reading in Years 4-5 ding trail all research shows reading is need to the key to learning.
+Pupil Pupil progress meetings.
 Termly impact measured.
 Perception surveys.
 All children will achieve at least bronze award in reading challenge.
 Pupil premium impact review each term.
+Librarian £10,000 Reading Trail Scheme - £200 (£100 for first term then £50 for the next two terms) End of each term in report to governors.
+Total budgeted cost £26,200 ii.
+Targeted support

-Librarian 10K End of each term.
-Total budç geted cost £21K ii.
-Targeted s upport Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
+Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
-Staff lead When will you review implem Ensure needs can be identified early, immediate feedback and focus on small groups.
-To provide an additional teacher within Year 6 and provide 1:1 tuition.
-Children have access to individualised and small group provision to ensure they make at least the progress of non PP children.
+Staff lead When will you review implementation?
+Ensure needs for individual PP children are identified early, immediate feedback given and small groups to support progress To provide 1:1 tuition Children have access to individualised and small group provision to ensure they make at least the progress of non-PP children.
 Pupil progress meetings.
 Pupil premium impact review each term.
-Additiona I teacher for Y5 PP July to support transition = £2,000 AHT (Curricul um) x1 hour per day for UKS2 = £3,000 Additiona I teacher for UKS2 x2 days per week End of each term.
+1:1 Tuition Teacher for UKS2 x 2 days per week for two terms = £11,000 End of each term in report to governors.